Shanghai Hongqiao International Airport: International era (1964–1999)

-In 1964, the original Terminal 1 and the control tower opened to public; the terminal was entirely built by the Chinese itself and was advanced of its time, equipped with many modern facilities such as barbershops, bookstores, banks, cafes, telecommunication offices, canteens, and even a hotel.The first international charter flight to Hongqiao was Pakistan International Airlines Boeing 720 from Dhaka with a stopover from Guangzhou, making it one of the very few non-communist airlines to fly into China before the Cultural Revolution.
-In the mid-1960s, Air France and Lufthansa both began service directly from Phnom Penh; however they are both suspended not long after.
-In 1972, the airport was visited by Richard Nixon using an Air Force One before flying to Peking during his visit to China.
+In 1964, the original Terminal 1 and the control tower opened to public.
+The terminal was entirely built by China itself and was advanced for its time, equipped with many modern facilities such as barbershops, bookstores, banks, cafes, telecommunication offices, canteens, and even a hotel.
+The first international charter flight to Hongqiao was Pakistan International Airlines Boeing 720 from Dhaka with a stopover from Guangzhou, making it one of the very few non-communist airlines to fly into China before the Cultural Revolution.
+In the mid-1960s, Air France and Lufthansa both began service directly from Phnom Penh; however they were both suspended not long after.
+In 1972, the airport was visited by U.S. President Richard Nixon using Air Force One before flying to Peking during his visit to China.